 Shimano Hub Gear Innards

-This is some notes about my experiences.
+This is some notes about my experiences with hub gears on the Subway.

 The rusty hub